Spain in-depth: practical information

 Horchata is a Spanish delicacy.
 Horchata IS NOT Mexican, and it is not made with rice milk.
 It is traditionally made with tiger nuts in a process similar to that used for making nut milk.
 Horchata is served ice cold, with a side of fartons, a long thin pastry.

-What to buy in Andalucía
+Best things to buy in Andalusia

 Sherry from the coastal town of Cádiz, specifically from Jerez de la Frontera is a uniquely Spanish product that has a long and storied history.
 There are different varieties, for every palate, from super dry to super sweet.
 We recommend trying all of them, just in case.